binerogroup/documentation/_sources/general/getting-support.rst.txt

 ===============
 Getting support
 ===============

-Our support-staff is available via phone or ticket during office hours.
-Our contact information is always available via our website on https://binero.com/kontakt/.
+Our support organization is available via phone or ticket during office hours.
+Our contact information is available `via our website on <https://binero.com/kontakt/>`_.

-We always recommend using a ticket when requesting support as this will enable us to route your question to the most appropriate resource in our support organisation as well as provides traceability for future reference.
-In order to create a ticket, either mail us (using the contact information for support on our website) or fill out our support form which is available in the account management portal under "support" in the side menu.
-Here you can also see your historic support cases.
+We always recommend creating a ticket when requesting support as this will enable us to route your question to the most appropriate resource in our organization and provide traceability for future reference.

+In order to create a ticket, either mail us (using the contact information for support on our website) or fill out our support form available in the :doc:`/getting-started/managing-your-cloud/account-management-portal` under the **Support** button in the left-side menu, you can see a complete history of your support cases on this page.

-Our support-staff will happily assist you in how to work with the platform.
-When possible, we are also happy to share our knowledge about best practises with setups both in the platform and on the actual installation.
+Our support organization will happily you in working with the cloud platform and share our knowledge about best practices, both regarding the cloud platform and your application/use-case.

 ..  seealso::
   - :doc:`/getting-started/managing-your-cloud/account-management-portal`